 Australian agriculture has a strong trade focus and relies on the biosecurity system to safeguard industry from the impact of exotic pests and diseases.

-risk analyses to establish a balance between Australia’s international trade obligations, and protecting Australian agriculture from the biosecurity risks that may be posed by pests and diseases associated with goods being imported.
+We undertake risk analyses to establish a balance between Australia’s international trade obligations, and protecting Australian agriculture from the biosecurity risks that may be posed by pests and diseases associated with goods being imported.

-- Trialing a group pest risk analysis approach to analyse the biosecurity risk of groups of pests with similar biological characteristics across numerous import pathways.
+- A trial to conduct a pest risk analysis by grouping pests with similar biological characteristics across numerous import pathways.
 A grouped pest risk analysis approach makes the pest risk analysis process more effective and consistent.

 Additionally we are:

-- Dedicating stakeholder engagement resources to the risk analysis program to help improve communication about risk analyses and the related engagement with government and industry stakeholders.
+- Dedicating resources to improve the communication around the import risk analysis process and engagement with government and industry stakeholders.

-- Appointing a Principal Scientific Analyst to streamline technical communication to provide technical advice and consistency in scientific policy and communication in risk analysis reports.
+- Appointing a Principal Scientific Analyst to provide technical advice and consistency in our scientific policies and communication of import risk analysis reports.

-A number of strategic additional risk analyses are being actively progressed with funding (or part-funding) from the White Paper:
+A number of additional risk analyses are being actively progressed under the White Paper: